nationalarchives/tdr-components/README.md

 ### Tests

-- `<component-name>.test.ts` These are puppeteer tests which run in a headless Chrome browser.
-(To be deleted?)
+- `<component-name>.stories.ts` These are Storybook CSF files which render the UI in varying states.
   They can be used to test interactive parts of the component.
 - `<component-name>.unit.test.ts` These are unit tests for the `<component-name>.ts` file.
-- `template.test.ts` These tests render the component and make assertions about the structure of the HTML.
-(To be deleted?)

 ### Configuration